hundredyearfarms/Hundred-Year-Farms/README.md

 - [Practical example - heat and char by the City of Stokcholm](https://www.stockholmvattenochavfall.se/en/current-projects/development/biochar/#!/about-the-biochar-project)
 - [Farm scale 25kW heat, electricity, and char](https://www.allpowerlabs.com/products/product-overview)

-However, while the core technologies are proven, most commercial systems remain cost-prohibitive.
+However, while the core technologies are proven, most commercial systems today remain cost-prohibitive.
 Some cost-reduction will be achieved over the next few decades through improvements to equipment, but faster and more significant cost reductions are likely to be from:

 1. Improving system integration to provide all utility services as illustrated above.
 1. Using smart contracts to lower the cost of project capital and administration.